The Highway Code: What is it and how do I learn it?

 Once you’ve got your licence, you must still keep your Highway Code knowledge up to date.
 Every road user has a responsibility to know the rules, and frequent revision is strongly recommended.

 What's in the Highway Code?

-The Highway Code book is full of useful road-related advice for everyone in the UK, as well as the legal requirements and prohibited actions on Britain's highways.
+The Highway Code book is full of useful road-related advice, as well as the legal requirements and prohibited actions on Britain's highways.
 Here's a simple summary of the contents:

-- 6. Road signs and marking, with their meanings
+- Road signs and markings, with their meanings

 Learning the Highway Code: top tips